 OCD is a well-established diagnostic label.
-Someone suffering from it may know what is happening to them before getting a diagnosis, because of their symptoms.
+People suffering from it may know what is happening to them before getting diagnosed because of their symptoms.

 These types of thoughts are as debilitating as the ones that you can more readily categorise as OCD, but the sufferer does not get the same relief in knowing that it is a mental health condition that they can seek help for.

-What they are feeling does not fit into a long-established category, and are too ashamed or scared to talk to anyone about it as they can hardly face thinking about it, let alone speak about it.
+What they feel does not fit into a long-established category, and they are too ashamed or scared to talk to anyone about it as they can hardly face thinking about it, let alone speak about it.

 Giving a label of Pure O

-If you are reading material from a site that is written by mental health professionals, they may tell you Pure OCD is not genuine, or not a diagnosis.
-I am a Dr of Psychology, and here on my site, I am clear to point out that Pure O, or HOCD or other types of intrusive thoughts do not have a diagnosis in their own right.
+If you are reading material from a site that mental health professionals write, they may tell you Pure OCD is not genuine or not a diagnosis.
+I am a Dr of Psychology, and here on my site, I point out that Pure O, or HOCD or other types of intrusive thoughts do not have a diagnosis in their own right.

 But that does not mean what you are feeling is not accurate.
-It means if I met you in a professional capacity for assessment, Pure O or HOCD does not exist as in clinical entity in the manuals that we use to diagnose such as DSM5.
+It means if I met you in a professional capacity for assessment, Pure O or HOCD does not exist as in clinical entity in the manuals we use to diagnose, such as DSM5.

 I would assume from the label that you are having some disconcerting thoughts you cannot shake.
 I would also believe that you do not consider yourself to have any compulsions.

-Hopefully, after our first meeting, and after exploration of what is happening for you, we would more often than not find hidden compulsions.
+Hopefully, after our first meeting and after exploration of what is happening for you, we will more often than not find hidden compulsions.
 These are the things you do to help with the thoughts in your head.
-These could be constantly trying to analyse what is happening.
+These could constantly be trying to analyse what is happening.
 Trawling the internet or forums each time you get the thoughts.
-These types of behaviours; compulsions draw a picture for us that when you get an uncomfortable thought, you do things to ease it.
+These behaviours and compulsions show us that when you get an uncomfortable thought, you do things to ease it.

-When we see it like that, we can then work out a plan of things to do to make you feel better, and that would work with the thoughts and things you do, the obsessions and compulsions, exactly the same as OCD.
+When we see it like that, we can then work out a plan of things to do to make you feel better, and that would work with the thoughts and things we do, the obsessions and compulsions, the same as OCD.

-What I hope you gain from reading this short article, is that even though your experience does not have a diagnosis that is found in diagnostic manuals, that does not mean your experience is invalid.
+I hope you gain from reading this short article that even though your experience does not have a diagnosis found in diagnostic manuals, that does not mean your experience is invalid.